omichde/BOMTalk/README.md

 ## Your Protocol

 Although BOMTalk is built to let your APPs "talk" to each other, you need to define the "language" or the "protocol" to achieve this interaction.
-This protocol is sometimes described by [DAGs](http://bit.ly/5UhB), a neat way to visualize the different states and the connections between your devices/APPs.
+This protocol is sometimes described by [DAGs](http://bit.ly/5UhB), a neat way to visualize the different states and the connections between them.
 Basically you draw circles for the states and connect them with arrows.
 These arrows are the messages (with optional payload/data) which are sent between devices/APPs.
 In BOMTalk each messages is a number (with optional payload/data) and could be as simpel as this one-direction protocol:

 	              Send Photo
 	[Device A] ---------------> [Device B]